New and returning TV dramas to keep you gripped in 2024

 ©Moonage Pictures, BBC

-From the mind of author Holly Jackson comes this TV adaptation featuring a crime-solving teen named Pip (played by American actress Emma Myers).
+From the mind of author Holly Jackson comes this TV adaptation of her book (A Good Girls Guide to Murder) featuring a crime-solving teen named Pip (played by American actress Emma Myers).
 You'll also find the legendary Anna Maxwell-Martin from Motherland and Line of Duty and Mathew Baynton from Horrible Histories and Ghosts.

 Release date: TBC